Key Points

 Utilise motoring club discounts

-All members of Australian state motoring clubs including the NRMA, RACV, RACQ, RAA, RAC, and RACT benefit from 20 per cent off DC charging sessions with their Chargefox network, the nation’s largest public charging provider.
+All members of Australian state motoring clubs including the NRMA, RACV, RACQ, RAA, RAC, and RACT benefit from 10 per cent off DC charging sessions with select locations in the Chargefox network, the nation’s largest public charging provider.

 EV owners only need to enter their membership number into the Chargefox mobile app and a discount label will be shown on eligible fast and ultra rapid charging stations.